 The Court of Appeal held that S's right to autonomy had been violated, her detention had been unlawful and that the judicial authority for the Caesarean had been based on false and incomplete information.
-A competent pregnant woman can refuse treatment even if that
+A competent pregnant woman can refuse treatment even if that refusal may result in harm to her or her unborn child.
+Patients cannot lawfully be detained and treated for a physical condition without their will, under the terms of the Mental Health Act.
+(Application of the Mental Health Act 1983).

-Re T (Adult) [1992] 4 All ER 649 - The effect of coercion/pressure on patient consent
+Re T (Adult) [1992] 4 All ER 649 -The effect of coercion/pressure on patient consent